ishangarg/SSW555-team-4/README.md

 ```
 This will download the necessary libraries used by the React Native Expo App.

-To run the frontend, run the following commands and follow the command line prompts:
+To run the frontend, run the following commands and follow the command line prompts to set up and iOS or Android simulator:
 ```bash
 npx expo start
 ```